sabakuran/eslamp/README.md

 # c2e
-Simple script that encrypts files, obfuscates their names, and logs them for user reference or management.
+Simple script that encrypts files, randomizes their names, and logs them for user reference or management.

+No more third-parties.

 Powered by 7zip.